 An experience of an outdoor market in New York, NY, can be one of the most extraordinary experiences for a person who loves to shop.
-These markets in New York City do not only allow you to shop, but you can also try varieties of food here.
+These markets in New York City not only allow you to shop, but you can also try a variety of food.

 You can utilize your time on Saturday and Sunday by shopping here, and the city’s streets are usually vibrant on these days.
-This guide through markets in NYC will let you choose the markets you should explore according to your preferences.
+This guide will let you choose the markets you should explore according to your preferences.

-This guide through markets in NYC will allow you to have a great shopping experience on the weekend and offer you an opportunity to meet a lot of locals in the street.
+This guide will allow you to have a great shopping experience on the weekend and offer you an opportunity to meet a lot of locals in the street.
 If you have traveled to NYC, NY, you must visit these bustling markets.

 The system of the rotating lineup is also followed here, which means that the vendors may change weekly.
-You can buy many things at affordable prices from these markets in NYC.
+You can buy many things at affordable prices from these markets.

 1.1.
 Chelsea Market

-Chelsea market is one of the most famous markets in NYC.
+Chelsea Market is one of the most famous markets.
 It has a food hall and a shopping mall.
 The location of this shopping mall or indoor market is in Manhattan.
 If you like trying delicious food that is diverse too, then Chelsea Market is your place.

 The history of this market is also vibrant.
 A lot of events like blood drives are organized in this market.
 The food hall offers a variety of cuisines, and if you like exploring varieties, you must try this and explore the high line.

 1.2.
 Bronx Night Market